Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

-Secondly, we compare APG with Mult on the brain MRI image used above.
+Secondly, we compare APG to HONMF on the brain MRI image used above.
 The core dimension is set to $R_1=R_2=R_3=30$ and sparsity parameters to $\lambda_c=\lambda_1=\lambda_2=\lambda_3=0.5$.
 We compare the two algorithms using $\text{SR}=10\%,30\%,50\%$ uniformly randomly chosen samples and run them to $t_{\max}=600$ (sec).
-Table \ref{tab:MRI-ntdc} shows the average results at time $t=150,300,450,600$ for different samples over 5 independent trials.
-From the table, we see that Mult fails with 10\% samples while APG can still work reasonably.
-In all cases, APG performs better than Mult in both accuracy and speed.
-The solutions given by APG are sparser than those by Mult for $\text{SR}=30\%,50\%$.
-Again, APG-I performs better than APG-II with 10\% samples, but APG-II becomes better than APG-I with 30\% and 50\% samples.
+Table \ref{tab:MRI-ntdc} shows the average results at time $t=150,300,450,600$ for different SRs over 5 independent trials.
+From the table, we see that HONMF fails with 10\% samples while APG can still work reasonably.
+In all cases, APG performs better than HONMF in both accuracy and speed.
+The solutions given by APG are sparser than those by HONMF for $\text{SR}=30\%,50\%$.